 Taxes can arise if you are receiving SSDI benefits

-In the event that you are receiving workers compensation permanent disability benefits and federal social security disability insuance (SSDI) at the same time a tax situation can arise.
+In the event that you are receiving worker’s compensation permanent disability benefits and federal social security disability insurance (SSDI) at the same time, a tax situation can arise.
 In California if you are receiving benefits through both Social Security Disability Insurance (SSDI) and workers compensation permanent disability benefits, and those combined benefits are more than 80% of your average earnings before you became disabled, the SSDI benefits will be reduced (or “offset”).
 The offset doesn’t apply to Social Security retirement benefits.

-Taxes may become an issue if there is an offset because of your workers compensation benefits would cause your income to be too high.
-If SSDI were to reduce your monthly benefits because of the monies you were receiving in permanent disability benefits from workers compensation that amount could be subject to taxes at the end of the year.
-The reason for this rule is that the offset amount could have been taxable if you had received it from Social Security rather than through workmens compensation.
+Taxes may become an issue if there is an offset because your worker’s compensation benefits would cause your income to be too high.
+If SSDI were to reduce your monthly benefits because of the monies you were receiving in permanent disability benefits from worker’s compensation that amount could be subject to taxes at the end of the year.
+The reason for this rule is that the offset amount could have been taxable if you had received it from Social Security rather than through workmen’s compensation.

 When in doubt seek the help of a lawyer.

-Because of the complexity of the interplay between SSDI benefits workers compensation permanent disability benefits it is important that you seek the help of a Riverside workers compensation lawyer.
-At the time of settlement of a case there are ways an experience attorney can structure a settlement to avoid taxes or reduce them greatly.
+Because of the complexity of the interplay between SSDI benefits worker’s compensation and permanent disability benefits, it is important that you seek the help of a Riverside worker’s compensation lawyer.
+At the time of settlement of a case, there are ways an experienced attorney can structure a settlement to avoid taxes or reduce them greatly.